aesgu001/rshell/README.md

 7. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.

-8. The `.` and `..` hidden directories will be displayed in the prompt if the user passes either of them as `cd`'s argument, resulting an awkward representation of the current working directory.
-**Note that doing so still works.**
-The user could "undo" this bug by simply entering `cd` in the prompt.

 ### ls Bugs/Issues/Limitations

 1. Without the `-l` flag, `ls` only separates the files by spaces.